pzelnip/pycascades2021/Readme.md

 (everybody laughed)

-- Guido: the formula language will never be rplaced with Python.
+- Guido: the formula language will never be replaced with Python.
 That's been looked at, but not feasible (too confusing).
 Where he sees openings: maybe extensions that run in the cloud particularly on mobile.
 The ideas are with the Excel team

 ### Audience Question: How Does The Mentoring Work And When Do You Think A Person Is Ready To Be Mentored?

-- Carol: it starts whenever you take the initiative you wish to contirbute to core python.
+- Carol: it starts whenever you take the initiative you wish to contribute to core python.
 Separate contributing to core is different than being a core dev.
 Having basic skills like using Git & Github should be fostered first.
 - Mariatta: in general (in any OS project), its rare that you would have a